RaspberryPiFoundation/curriculum_documentation/contributing.md

 ![screenshot](images/contributing/fork-success.png)

-(If you are only making small rtext edits to projects, you can jump to step 3.)
+(If you are only making small text edits to projects, you can jump to step 3.)

 ## 2. Downloading the projects